sjspielman/introverse/README.md

-The `{introverse}` package provides alternate documentation for commonly-used functions in base `R` and in the `tidyverse`.
+The `{introverse}` package provides alternate documentation for commonly-used functions and concepts in Base `R` and in the `tidyverse`.
 The provided resources are meant to _complement, not replace_ official documentation and existing `R` resources.
 Therefore, the goal of the `{introverse}` is to provide beginner-oriented help for most _introductory_ topics within `R` and the tidyverse, _not_ to provide comprehensive help about using all of R. We hope `{introverse}` can help you (and/or your students!) get up-and-running within R and the `tidyverse`, so that once you get your bearings you can eventually "graduate" from the `{introverse}` and take advantage of the official comprehensive documentation/resources.

 ## Obtaining the `{introverse}`

-All `{introverse}` are available online [here](https://spielmanlab.github.io/introverse/articles/introverse_online.html), or via command line as a package in RStudio as described below.
+All `{introverse}` help docs are available online [here](https://spielmanlab.github.io/introverse/articles/introverse_online.html), or via command line as a package in RStudio as described below.

 <br>